-• Information on applicable wage scales and wage and overtime payment practices for each class of employees expected to be involved directly in the physical construction of the broadband network.
+Information on applicable wage scales and wage and overtime payment practices for each class of employees expected to be involved directly in the physical construction of the broadband network.
+BroadbandOhio will additionally require information on training and safety, job quality, local hire and targeted hire, accountability and subcontracting practices, and ongoing operational workforce.

-• How the subgrantee will establish workplace safety committees that are authorized to raise health and safety concerns related to the delivery of deployment projects and with whom management may meet upon reasonable request.
+How the subgrantee will establish workplace safety committees that are authorized to raise health and safety concerns related to the delivery of deployment projects and with whom management may meet upon reasonable request.

-All prospective subgrantees will be required to submit the information above as part of the application packet (attached as 2.4.11.1 Optional Attachment).
+All prospective subgrantees will be required to submit the information above as part of the application packet.
 Without meeting this requirement, the prospective subgrantee will not be able to participate in the subgrantee process.